scrapy/scrapy-bench/README.md

 * A micro benchmark that tests LinkExtractor() function by extracting links from a collection of html pages.
 * A micro benchmark that tests extraction using css from a collection of html pages.
 * A micro benchmark that tests extraction using xpath from a collection of html pages
+* Profile the benchmarkers with **vmprof** and upload to their website

 ### Options
-* `--n-runs` option for perfoming more than one iteration of spider to improve the precision.
+* `--n-runs` option for performing more than one iteration of spider to improve the precision.
 * `--only_result` option for viewing the results only.
 * `--upload_result` option to upload the results to local codespeed for better comparison.